MichaelvdVeer/clerk-react-router-example/README.md

 I have tried several possible solutions:

-Using a different Node.js version
+- Using a different Node.js version,
-Using a different Vite version
+- Using a different Vite version,
-Using a different React Router version
+- Using a different React Router version

 However, the previously mentioned error message persists.